RasaHQ/rasa/docs/pipeline.rst

           # visualization of accuracy
           "evaluate_every_num_epochs": 10  # small values may hurt performance
           "evaluate_on_num_examples": 1000  # large values may hurt performance
+          # set random seed to get reproducible results
+          # try to change to another int if you are not getting good results
+          "random_seed": 1

     .. note:: Parameter ``mu_neg`` is set to a negative value to mimic the original starspace algorithm in the case ``mu_neg = mu_pos`` and ``use_max_sim_neg = False``.